haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 ## Introduction

 This tutorial will demonstrate the use of DISVIS and HADDOCK for predicting the structure of a large biomolecular assembly from MS cross-linking data.
-The case we will be investigating is the apo form of the RNA Polymerase-III (Pol-III).
+The case we will be investigating is the apo form of the Saccharomyces Cerevisiae RNA Polymerase-III (Pol-III).
 Pol III is a 17-subunit enzyme that transcribes tRNA genes.
 Its architecture can be subdivided into a core, stalk, heterodimer, and heterotrimer of C82, C34, and C31 subunits.
 D
 <ul>
 <figure align="center">
   <img src="/education/HADDOCK24/RNA-Pol-III/Pol-III-architecture.png">